 1) What does vermiculite insulation look like and how common is the “Zonolite” brand of vermiculite insulation?

 Answer: Above is a photo of what typical vermiculite looks like.
-On the left is fine granulated vermiculite from the 1960s through 1980s.
-On the right is coarse granulated vermiculite from 1920s through 1960s.
+On the left is a fine granulated vermiculite and on the right is coarse granulated vermiculite from.

 For decades, vermiculite insulation could be easily installed by contractors and homeowners alike.
 All one had to do was pour it out of a bag.
 Raw vermiculite mineral, mostly dug from mountains in Libby, Montana was shipped by train throughout the United States.
-When heated raw vermiculite expands to 10 times its original volume, giving it properties as an insulation material, albeit poor.
-With large processing plants in both Milwaukee and Kenosha, it is estimated that many thousands of homes in southeast Wisconsin have vermiculite in the attic.
+When heated, raw vermiculite “pops” like popcorn and expands 10-20 times its original volume, giving it properties as an insulation material.
+With large processing plants throughout the greater Milwaukee and Chicago area (including Racine and Kenosha), it is estimated that tens of thousands of homes in southeast Wisconsin have vermiculite in the attic.
 Some older homes with balloon construction even have it in the walls.

-Over 80% of the vermiculite installed in southeast Wisconsin is believed to be Zonolite brand vermiculite insulation.
+Over 80% of the nations vermiculite, and over 90% of the vermiculite installed in southeast Wisconsin is believed to be Zonolite brand vermiculite insulation.
 One of our nation’s worst environmental and health disasters, Libby, Montana is one of the EPA’s largest super-fund sites.

 2) How much does it cost to remove vermiculite from an attic?

 Answer: After reimbursement from the ZAI Trust and Focus on Energy, the net cost to the homeowner can be as low as $1.80/sq-ft.
-This price includes not just removal of the vermiculite, but also air sealing the attic plane and re-insulation with 15″ of fresh cellulose (R50).
+The price to then air seal the attic plane and re-insulate with 15″ (R50) of industry best cellulose is usually less than a $1.00/sq-ft due to the instant discounts from Wisconsin’s Focus on Energy program.
 We are a Trade Ally of Wisconsin’s Focus on Energy program and utilize only the best materials and methods.